 Beretta U.S.A.
 Corporation**

-a growing number of people lose access to hunting areas and those who
+The largest threat to hunting comes from a separation of the population from rural traditions.
+As urban areas increase in size and population, a growing number of people lose access to hunting areas and those who do hunt

 ** Mark Holsten, Commissioner